-The RLLP has four major components with their own objectives: Component 1: Investment in Green Infrastructure and Resilient Livelihoods; Component 2.
-Strengthening Institutions, Information and Monitoring for Resilience; Component 3.
-Land administration and use; and Component 4.
-Project Management and Reporting.
-Component 1 and 3 have range of activities including community access road construction, water harvesting structures, degraded forest rehabilitation and reforestation, gully rehabilitation, land mapping and registration, most of which may involve manipulation of landscapes and resources, and or affect the use rights (tenure rights) of people and/or their access rights to resources.
+The RLLP has four major components with their own objectives: Component 1: Green Infrastructure and Resilient Livelihoods; Component 2.
+Investing in Institutions and Information for Resilience; Component 3.
+Rural Land Administration and use; and Component

+4. Project Management and Reporting.
+Component 1 and 3 have range of activities including community access road construction, water harvesting structures, degraded forest rehabilitation and reforestation, gully rehabilitation, area closure, land mapping and registration, most of which may involve manipulation of landscapes and resources, and or affect the use rights (tenure rights) of people and/or their access rights to resources.
 These activities may cause some unforeseen negative environmental and social impacts.
 These impacts may include biodiversity loss, natural habitat and cultural resources destruction, soil erosion and sedimentation, restriction of access to resources, flooding, involuntary loss of land and displacement of people, pollution and prevalence of diseases.